MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 Applications are made available to your users in two ways: installed in the image, or delivered dynamically per user.

 In a large-scale environment, it's impractical to install all of the applications into the image.
-You might have apps that must have restricted access, or incompatible apps or versions.
-Now you must split your apps into the two groups previously mentioned.
+You might have applications that must have restricted access, or incompatible applications or versions.
+Now you must split your applications into the two groups previously mentioned.

 Applications installed in the image should be universal to your users.
 For example, security products and the Microsoft 365 suite.
-These apps should be a part of your image creation automation.
+These applications should be a part of your image creation automation.

 Applications dynamically delivered per user should be everything else.
 You'll need flexibility here, as following these rules can force you to spend too much time making an incompatible application fit into a group.

 ### Languages deployment

 As Windows Virtual Desktop environments start to scale out, it's often required that images be localized into the native language for the user.
 Consider the basis for your image.
 The pre-optimized Windows 10 gallery image both with and without Microsoft 365 is only supplied in United States English (en-US).
 You can start your image automation from a native language, or you can adapt the existing en-US gallery image.
 Install languages before you install other applications.
-If you're using Windows 10 multi-session, it's not available to start from a native language, and you must adapt the provided gallery image.
+If you're using Windows 10 Enterprise multi-session, it's not available to start from a native language, and you must adapt the provided gallery image.

 ### Integrate image creation with DevOps